aymantarek16/schedule_App/README.md

 # 🗓️ Schedule App

-A clean and modern appointment scheduling app built with **Next.js 15** and **Tailwind CSS**, offering dark mode support, status filtering, and full CRUD operations for managing your events.
+A clean and modern appointment scheduling app built with **Next.js 15** and **Tailwind CSS**, status filtering, and full CRUD operations for managing your events.

 ## ✨ Features